Ammonium nitrate stored in a warehouse linked to catastrophic Beirut explosion - NewsChannel 3-12

 Power outages are common in the capital, compounding pressures on basic services to provide for the injured.

+Tuesday’s explosion in the Lebanese capital resulted in an estimated US$3-5 billion worth of damage, Beirut governor Marwan Abboud told reporters Wednesday.

-Prime Minister Diab has launched an investigation into the explosion, saying he “will not rest until we find those responsible for what happened, hold them accountable, and impose maximum punishment.”
+Prime Minister Diab has launched an investigation into the blast, saying he “will not rest until we find those responsible for what happened, hold them accountable, and impose maximum punishment.”

 Ammonium nitrate is a highly volatile material that’s used in agricultural fertilizer and high-grade explosives.
 Two US tons of the chemical was used in the 1995 Oklahoma City bombing, a domestic terror attack that killed 169 people.
 Following Tuesday’s explosion, the United States Embassy in Beirut urged those in the area to “stay indoors and wear masks if available” due to reports of toxic gases released from the blast.